somikdhar729/somikdhar729.github.io/_pages/projects.md

 Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
 You can read [Amazon's Privacy Policy](http://www.amazon.com/gp/help/customer/display.html?nodeId=468496).

+## Disclosure Policy

+I make money on this website through affiliate programs.
+If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

 #### Google Adsense

 Google Adsense, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
 You can read [Google Adsense Privacy Policy](http://support.google.com/adsense/bin/answer.py?hl=en&answer=48182).